Learning Cross-Lingual IR from an English Retriever: Method

-The \mbox{ColBERT} \cite{khattab-etal-2020-colbert} architecture consists of a shared transformer-based encoder that separately encodes the input query and document, followed by a linear compression layer.
-Each training instance is a <$q$, $d^+$, $d^-$> triple, where $q$ is a query, $d^+$ is a positive (relevant) document and $d^-$ is a negative (irrelevant) document. \mbox{ColBERT} first computes a relevance score for the pair $(q,d)$ using Equation~\ref{equation:colbert}, where $d \in \{d^+, d^-\}$ and $E_{q_i}$ and $E_{d_j}$ are the output embeddings of query token $q_i$ and document token $d_j$, respectively.
-For a given training triple, a pairwise softmax cross-entropy loss is minimized over the computed scores $S_{q,d^+}$ and $S_{q,d^-}$.
+\mbox{\colbert{}} \cite{khattab-etal-2020-colbert} employs a transformer-based encoder to separately encode the input query and document, followed by a linear compression layer.
+Each training instance is a \mbox{<$q$, $d^+$, $d^-$>} triple, where $q$ is a query, $d^+$ is a positive (relevant) document and $d^-$ is a negative (non-relevant) document.
+A relevance score $S_{q, d}$ for the pair $(q,d)$ is first computed using Eq.~\ref{equation:colbert}, where $d \in \{d^+, d^-\}$ and $E_{q_i}$ and $E_{d_j}$ are the output embeddings of query token $q_i$ and document token $d_j$, respectively.
+For a given training triple, a cross-entropy loss is minimized for the softmax over $S_{q,d^+}$ and $S_{q,d^-}$.

 For inference, the embeddings of all documents are calculated \textit{a priori}, while the query embeddings and the relevance score are computed at runtime.